-Structure means, for floodplain management purposes, a walled and roofed building, including a gas or liquid storage tank, that is principally above ground, as well as a manufactured home.
+STRUCTURE - For floodplain management purposes, a walled and roofed building, including a gas or liquid storage tank, that is principally above ground, as well as a manufactured home.
 Structure, for insurance purposes, means:

-- a.
-A building with two or more outside rigid walls and a fully secured roof, that is affixed to a permanent site; - b.
-A manufactured home; or - c.
-A travel trailer without wheels, built on a chassis and affixed to a permanent foundation, that is regulated under the community's floodplain management and building ordinances or laws.
-For the latter purpose, "structure" does not mean a recreational vehicle or a park trailer or other similar vehicle, except as described in (c) of this definition, or a gas or liquid storage tank.
+(1) A building with two or more outside rigid walls and a fully secured roof, that is affixed to a permanent site;

+(2) A manufactured home; or

+(3) A travel trailer without wheels, built on a chassis and affixed to a permanent foundation, that is regulated under the community's floodplain management and building ordinances or laws.
+For the latter purpose, "structure" does not mean a recreational vehicle or a park trailer or other similar vehicle, except as described in (3) of this definition, or a gas or liquid storage tank.

-Substantial damage means damage of any origin sustained by a structure whereby the cost of restoring the structure to its before damaged conditions would equal or exceed 50 percent of the market value of the structure before the damage occurred.
+SUBSTANTIAL DAMAGE - Damage of any origin sustained by a structure whereby the cost of restoring the structure to its before damaged conditions would equal or exceed 50% of the market value of the structure before the damage occurred.

-Substantial improvement means any reconstruction, rehabilitation, addition, or other improvement of a structure, the cost of which cumulatively equals or exceeds 50 percent of the market value of the structure before the "start of construction" of the improvement.
+SUBSTANTIAL IMPROVEMENT - Any reconstruction, rehabilitation, addition, or other improvement of a structure, the cost of which cumulatively equals or exceeds 50% of the market value of the structure before the "start of construction" of the improvement.
 This term includes structures which have incurred "substantial damage", regardless of the actual repair work performed.
 The term does not, however, include either:

-- a.
-Any project for improvement of a structure to correct existing violations of state or local health, sanitary, or safety code specification which have been identified by the local code enforcement official and which are the minimum necessary to assure safe living conditions or - Any alteration of a "historic structure," provided that the alteration will b. not preclude the structure's continued designation as a "historic structure."
+(1) Any project for improvement of a structure to correct existing violations of state or local health, sanitary, or safety code specification which have been identified by the local code enforcement official and which are the minimum necessary to assure safe living conditions or

+(2) Any alteration of a "historic structure," provided that the alteration will not preclude the structure's continued designation as a "historic structure."

-Violation means the failure of a structure or other development to be fully compliant with the community's floodplain management regulations.
+VIOLATION - The failure of a structure or other development to be fully compliant with the community's floodplain management regulations.
 A structure or other development without the elevation certificate, other certifications, or other evidence of compliance required in 44 CFR 60.3 is presumed to be in violation until such time as that documentation is provided.